Adel S. Sedra Distinguished Graduate Award

-Applicants must submit an electronic copy of their completed application as a single PDF file via email to email@example.com by the application deadline.
-The email must have the subject title “Sedra 2021 – NAME OF APPLICANT”.
-Please use file naming convention of “Last name, Sedra 2021” for the PDF file.
+Applicants must submit an electronic copy of their completed application as a single PDF file via email to the Graduate Awards Office by the application deadline.
+The email must have the subject title “Sedra 2022 – NAME OF APPLICANT”.
+Please use file naming convention of “Last name, Sedra 2022” for the PDF file.
 Applications that are incomplete, ineligible or are submitted after the deadline will not be considered.

 A complete application package will include all of the following items:

 - Application Form;

 - Three or four supporting letters of recommendation.